LukeSmithxyz/mutt-wizard/README.rst

 *cron*

-    toggle a cronjob that periodically syncs mail
+    Toggle a cronjob that periodically syncs mail

 *sync*

-    syncs mail for all email accounts managed by *mw* (whose paths end in the email).
+    Syncs mail for all email accounts managed by **mw** (whose paths end in the email).
     This is the default, if no parameter is given.
     If an email address is given, only that email is synced.